Mr. Immortal: Fictional character biography

-The Great Lakes Avengers

 With this ability, he takes on the codename Mr. Immortal.
-In his first outing as a superhero, trying to foil a bank robbery, Mr. Immortal is shot and left for dead.
+In his first outing as a superhero, trying to foil a bank robbery, Immortal is shot and left for dead.
 He decides that forming a team will allow him to apply his abilities more usefully.
-After placing an ad, he founds the Great Lakes Avengers, a regional offshoot of the Avengers based in Milwaukee, Wisconsin, with Mr. Immortal as leader.
-Its other founding members include Flatman, Doorman, Big Bertha, Dinah Soar and Leather Boy.
+After placing an ad, he founds the Great Lakes Avengers, a regional offshoot of the Avengers based in Milwaukee, Wisconsin, with Immortal as leader.
+Its other founding members include Flatman, Doorman, Big Bertha, Dinah Soar, and Leather Boy.
 Although he is given to fits of rage upon regaining consciousness following otherwise-fatal injuries, his teammate and sometimes lover Dinah Soar can utter vocalizations that can calm him.
 On account of his immortality, he often engages in life-endangering stunts, and is invariably willing to take on the deadliest aspects of missions, which he does brazenly, at one point taunting an armed gunman by saying, "All you're threatening me with is death.
 And dying's what I do best!"
 It is also a cause for depression, in particular on occasions when someone close to him dies.

 The team first encounters the Avengers when they are lured to the Germania Building by Hawkeye and Mockingbird, who become their mentors.
 They helped Hawkeye and the West Coast Avengers against "That Which Endures."
 They also assisted Mockingbird in a holding action against Terminus.
 After aiding the Thunderbolts against the villain Graviton, the team clashes with the mercenary Deadpool.
 When not fighting crime, they mostly spend their time playing cards.